vikvikvr/know-how/React/Forms.md

   });

   const handleChange = (event) => {
-    // grab name and value of the input that has changed const { name, value } = event.target;
+    const { name, value } = event.target;
-    // build a piece of the updated form
-    // object with a dynamic key
     const stateChange = { [name]: value };
-    // merge the change with the current form data setForm({ ...form, ...stateChange });
+    setForm({ ...form, ...stateChange });
   };